Intro Courses

 Together, these tutorials aim to give participants a solid grounding in the methods that underpin contemporary circuit neuroscience, bridging experimental and analytical perspectives and preparing them for the discussions and research presented during the main meeting.

-1. Large-scale electrophysiology and analysis
+High-density extracellular electrophysiology – methods and analysis